ethanl21/RetroRatings/README.md

 RetroRatings is a website used to rate nostalgic things from the 90s and 2000s.

-(todo insert screenshot when home page is finalized)

 ## Features

 - Rating nostalgic items from 0-5 stars